 Melissa became the director of the Center for Teaching and Learning in 2010.
 She has implemented a variety of faculty development programs, including a pedagogy-focused presentation series (First Thursdays), a short-term model of learning circles, new faculty orientation, and individual consultation activities (e.g., small group analysis, formative peer review, and SRI examination).
 Melissa is also a professor of psychology, teaching classes in the psychology of women and internship/helping skills, and is the recipient of the Distinguished Teaching Award in Social Sciences (2001) and the UNC Board of Governors Award for Excellent in Teaching (2007).

-Melissa’s recent scholarship includes authorship of a three-part guide on interpersonal helping skills instruction, funded by a grant from the American Psychological Associations’s Office of Teaching Resources; a study of motivation for improving writing among college students; and workshops on addressing challenging student behavior.
+Melissa’s recent scholarship includes authorship of a three-part guide on interpersonal helping skills instruction, funded by a grant from the American Psychological Associations’s Office of Teaching Resources; an investigation of motivation for improving writing among college students; the development of several workshops on addressing challenging student behavior; and a study of the impact of learning circle participation on faculty members' sense of community.
 She served as a faculty member for the biennial Institute for New Faculty Developers, sponsored by the Professional and Organizational (POD) Network in Higher Education, in 2015 and 2017.